Anti-Trump video shared by DeSantis campaign is 'homophobic', says conservative LGBT group - ExBulletin

 The rainbow belongs to God, she said.

-While such rhetoric appeals to the parties’ conservative base, it risks alienating the more moderate and vocal voters who typically decide the outcome of general elections.
+While such rhetoric appeals to the party’s conservative base, it risks alienating the more moderate and vocal voters who typically decide the outcome of general elections.

 The video, originally posted by pro-DeSantis account @ProudElephantUS, was shared hours after the Supreme Court’s conservative majority ruled that a Christian graphic designer who wants to design wedding websites can refuse to work with couples. of the same sex.